bluematt/glint/README.md

 # glint

-A simple 2d game framework for [Crystal](https://crystal-lang.org/) using [Raylib](https://www.raylib.com/).
+A simple 2D game framework for [Crystal](https://crystal-lang.org/) using [Raylib](https://www.raylib.com/).

-Glint was inspired by a number of game engines and libraries, including but not limited to Löve2D, Godot, Dragonruby GTK, microStudio and Solar2D.
-It doesn't try to replicate any of them, but it does try to take from them core ideas that make games programming actually fun.
+Glint was inspired by a number of game engines and libraries, including but not limited to [Löve2D](https://love2d.org/),  [Godot Engine](https://godotengine.org/), [DragonRuby GTK](https://dragonruby.org/toolkit/game), [microStudio](https://microstudio.dev/) and [Solar2D](https://solar2d.com/).

-Glint aims to make the necessary parts easy, and make the awesome parts possible.
+Glint doesn't try to replicate them, but it does try to take from them core ideas that make games programming actually fun.
+It aims to make the necessary parts easy, and make the awesome parts possible.

 ## Prerequisites